abdeoliveira/simplecron/README.md

 computed.
 There are two possibilities: `clock` and `uptime`.
-The former uses the time as given by the `date` command (which should match the actual time) while the latter accounts the time in which the computer was actually running (thus speep times are not taken into account).
+The former uses the time as given by the `date` command (which should match the actual time) while the latter accounts the time in which the computer was actually running (sleep times are not taken into account).
 Then `command` is any command suitable for your system.

 3. Lines containing hashtags (`#`) **anywehre** are ignored.